undreamai/LLMUnity/README.md

 - 💬 Craft your own NPC AI that the player interacts with in natural language
 - 🖌️ The NPC can respond creatively according to your character definition
 - 🗝️ ... or with predefined answers that stick to your script!
-- 🔍 You can even build an intelligent search engine with our RAG system
+- 🔍 You can even build an intelligent search engine with our search system (RAG)

 **Features**
 - :computer: Cross-platform!
 Windows, Linux and macOS ([versions](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#supported-oses))